mcr/catalog/README.md

 ## Basic BRSKI

+https://trac.ietf.org/trac/int/wiki/EnrollmentRoadmap has a document on how current IETF standards track work relates.

 ### How does device introduce itself to the infrastructure or peer?

 A manufacturer certificate and trust anchor is installed in the device at build time.
 During onboarding, that information is passed to a join registrar, which adds additional information and passes it to the manufacturer authorized signing authority (MASA), which then returns a voucher.